AWinterman/awinterman.github.com/_posts/2012-5-26-Hello-World.md

 On the internet, this context is lost, and a new context is added: The camera-man's artifice.
 The machine before you.
 I give it context myself-- the color scheme of the website, the positioning of the image.
 I force you to scroll around it ino order to see the whole thing.

 All these change your perspecive.
 I do not apologize.
 The painting is still beautiful.
-And the calling remains. <a href="http://www.youtube.com/watch?v=08e9k-c91E8&feature=related">"Sing, Oh Muse, of Achilles anger!"</a>
+And the calling remains. <a href="http://www.youtube.com/watch?v=08e9k-c91E8&feature=related">"Sing, Oh Muse, of the Wrath of Achilles!"</a>